 Your health care providers must provide you with your records within 30 days of your request.

-The federal SSI payment can be as high as $771 for those without income, and the Connecticut State Supplement Program provides a small supplemental payment to those who receive Supplemental Security Income (SSI).
 The monthly cash award depends on how much rent you pay and what other income you have.
-Supplemental payments, which are paid through the State Supplement to the Aged, Blind or Disabled program, can be as low as $150 for an individual living independently or as high as the cost of room and board at a residential care home or medical facility.
+Connecticut's supplemental payments, which are paid through the State Supplement to the Aged, Blind or Disabled program, can be as low as $150 for an individual living independently or as high as the cost of room and board at a residential care home or medical facility.
 The supplement is administered by the Connecticut Department of Social Services.

-The Vocational Rehabilitation program (VR), under the Connecticut Bureau of Rehabilitation Services (BRS), is the program that the State of Connecticut offers to help persons with disabilities to find and keep jobs.
 VR offers services including vocational counseling, help with your job search, job training, help getting assistive technology you need to work, and support at your job if needed.
-As VR has limited resources, it is important to understand that not all who are disabled will receive vocational services; those with the greatest limitations will receive benefits from VR.
+As VR has limited resources, it's important to understand that not all who are disabled will receive vocational services; only people with the greatest limitations will receive benefits from VR.

 The Office of Hearing Operations (OHO) is responsible for handling all disability appeals.
 There are two OHO hearing offices in Connecticut that hear cases from the local SSA field offices.
 The contact information and the local SSA offices that they cover are listed below.